 Procurement is an integral part of governance and the financial management system in a country.
 It is particularly important in developing countries with active infrastructure and social programmes.
-Public procurement spending accounts for about 15 percent of worldøs GDP (OECD, 2005) and it is much higher than a proportion of GDP in developing countries.
+Public procurement spending accounts for about 15 percent of world's GDP (OECD, 2005) and is often much higher as a proportion of GDP in developing countries.
 The government is often the largest purchaser of goods and services, especially in the poorer countries.
 The procurement system of a country can determine the competitiveness of the markets, the national investment rates, and the long term growth rate.
 Increasingly it can be, and is becoming, a key instrument of sustainable development through creating markets for more sustainable products.

 This project aims to explore the public perceptions toward the government procurement system.
-It also aims to evaluate the effectiveness and identify the obstacles arise in the existing government system in the perspectives of the public and to suggest for improvements in terms of service quality standards.
-The results of this study indicated that even though the perceptions of the public is good towards the Malaysia government procurement system, the level of effectiveness of the public procurement system is still at a satisfactory level since there are still loopholes which allow opportunities for corruption to occur.
-This is due to obstacles arisen in the existing government procurement system which need to be eradicated and improved.
+The results of this study indicated that even though the perceptions of the public is good towards the Malaysia government procurement system, the level of effectiveness of the public procurement system is still at a satisfactory level since there are still loopholes which allow opportunity for corruption to occur.
 Finally, the study is also aimed to enhance awareness among the public on the importance of having effective, efficient and transparent government procurement system towards achieving high quality of services.